State Assembly Elections exit poll: How accurate are exit polls?

 • The closest poll predicted 291 seats for BJP and 340 for NDA.
 And, when results declared it was clear triumph for BJP with 282 seats while NDA got 336 seats and total 543 in Lok Sabha.

 • However, the exit polls failed in predicting the numbers for the Congress-led UPA.
 Except one pollster, all suggested the UPA to win 97 to 135 seats in the Lok Sabha election.
-But the coalition could win only 59 with the Congress got 44 seats only.
+But the coalition could win only 59 with the Congress getting only 44 seats.

 Big failure in year 2004

 It was the time when “India Shining” was famous all around.
-Most of the exit polls were expecting return of Vajpayee government.
-But, results turned the expectations upside-down because NDA could not cross the 200 mark.
-Another side, Congress led coalition won 222 seats and ran a government with support of left, BSP and SP.
+Most of the exit polls were predicting a return of the Vajpayee government.
+However, the results turned the expectations upside-down because NDA could not cross the 200 mark.
+Another side, Congress led coalition won 222 seats and formed a government with support of left, BSP and SP.

 The Indian media started election surveys and exit polls in mid 1980s.
 It was the first time when private media started exit poll in the country.